WE DESIGN SIXPLEXES IN TORONTO & GET BUILDING PERMITS

 Sixplexes expand the range of low-rise housing forms and tenures, and make efficient use of existing infrastructure and services.
 Sixplexes increase the supply of rental housing and support the achievement of complete communities to accommodate a diverse range of household sizes and incomes.
 Sixplexes are considered a form of residential infill intensification that is compatible in built form and scale to surrounding development.

-The City of Toronto requires drawings of the proposal to have a sixplex so the City can determine if the proposed sixplex is safe and complies with the City of Toronto's Zoning By‑law, the Ontario Building Code, and any other applicable law.
+The City of Toronto requires building permit drawings of the proposal to have a sixplex so the City can determine if the proposed sixplex is safe and complies with the City of Toronto's Zoning By‑law, the Ontario Building Code, and any other applicable law.
 A site plan application process is NOT required for residential buildings up to ten total dwelling units that do not contain other uses within the building or on the property.

 Municipalities can still choose to allow multiplexes in their built-up residential neighbourhoods.
 Some municipalities in Ontario already have zoning by-laws to allow more density, but building multi-unit dwellings across the province is limited and prevented by a lack of water and sewer infrastructure in rural residential neighbourhoods.